Dean Brody discography

 one extended play, forty singles (including two as a featured artist), and thirty music videos.

 Brody's self-titled debut album—released in 2009 under the independent label Broken Bow Records—debuted at number 187 on the US Billboard 200, and featured four singles, the most notable being "Brothers", which peaked at number 26 on the US Hot Country Songs Chart and number 76 on the Canadian Hot 100.

 After signing with Open Road Recordings, Brody released five albums: Trail in Life, Dirt, Crop Circles, Gypsy Road, and Beautiful Freakshow.
 These albums have produced over twenty collective top-10 singles on Canadian country radio, including the number-one hits "Canadian Girls", "Bounty", and "8th Day".
 Twelve of his singles have been certified Gold by Music Canada, with eight (including "Bring Down the House") reaching Platinum status.

 Upon launching his own independent label, Scurvy Dog Music, Brody has released the album Boys, and landed three consecutive Canadian country number-ones with "Can't Help Myself", "Canadian Summer", and "Boys".
-He has since achieved two more number-ones with "More Drinkin' Than Fishin'" and "Where'd You Learn How to Do That" after signing with Starseed Records.
+He has since achieved three more number-ones with "More Drinkin' Than Fishin'", "Where'd You Learn How to Do That", and "Right Round Here" after signing with Starseed Records, and released the album Right Round Here in 2023.